 - “Far Away” is an expression of the need to enjoy freedom from a constraining environment you nevertheless appreciate;

 - “Nothing Better Than You” is an easy-going and uplifting song of acknowledgement of someone you love;

-- “In June” opens up your imagination to the joyful experience of a visit to a seaside town with someone you love; and
+- “In June” is an easy-going summer vacation getaway song that opens up your imagination to the joyful experience of a visit to a seaside town with someone you love; and

 - “Moonlight” is about a yearning to explore the wonders of space.